circleci/circleci-docs/jekyll/_cci2/arm_resources.md

 * Some orbs that include an executable may **not** be compatible with Arm at this moment.
 If you run into issues with orbs on Arm, please [open an issue](https://github.com/CircleCI-Public/arm-preview-docs/issues).
-* We currently don’t provide support for 32-bit Arm architectures.
+* We currently do not provide support for 32-bit Arm architectures.
 Only 64-bit `arm64` architecture is supported.
 * There may be up to 2 minutes of spin-up time before your job actually starts running.
 This time will decrease as more customers start using Arm resources.
 * If there is software you require that’s not available in the image, please [open an issue](https://github.com/CircleCI-Public/arm-preview-docs/issues) to let us know.